Understand voice transcripts

 - Speaker identification – Speakers are identified throughout the transcript.
 The speaker can be a Customer, IVR, ACD, agent, conference, or voicemail.
 For more information, see the View who is talking during a voice interaction section in the Work with a voice transcript page.

-- Events panel – Contains two lists (positive and negative) of all the detected sentiment analysis markers together with their corresponding phrase.
+- Events panel – Contains three lists (topics, positive, and negative).
+The positive and negative lists show of all the detected sentiment analysis markers together with their corresponding phrase.
+The topics list is a list of the topic markers that appear in the transcript when a topic phrase is identified.
 From the Events panel (located on the right side of the Transcript tab) you can filter the lists to only display positive markers, negative markers, or a combination of both.
 In addition, from the Events panel you can hover over the sentiment analysis marker and phrase to view a tooltip with the sentiment score and phrase.

 Click the image to enlarge.